latxh/latxh/README.md

 ## Hi there, I'm Brian! 👋🏽

 I'm a Computer Science student at the University of Toronto, passionate about data, design and entrepreneurship.
-I love to tinker on the web and you can see some of my projects below, or in more detail on my <a href="https://latchman.ca/" target="_blank">website</a>.
+You can see some of my projects below or in more detail on my website --<a href="https://latchman.ca/" target="_blank">latchman.ca</a>

-- 👨🏽‍💻 Currently interning at Loblaw Digital as a Data Engineer
+👨🏽‍💻 Incoming Data Engineer intern at Loblaw Digital
-- 🌱 Learning Svelte in my free time
+🔨 Making dance registration simple for thousands of dancers at Cayendo 📚 Rereading The Red Winter: book five of The Tapestry series 🌱 Learning Svelte in my free time
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 Send me an email <a href="mailto:latxhman@gmail.com" target="_blank">email</a>
-- ⚡ Seeking Summer 2021 Internships!
+⚡ Seeking Summer 2021 Internships at Mission-Driven Companies 📬 The best way to get in touch is <a href="https://www.instagram.com/latxhman/" target="_blank">dming</a> me, or <a href="mailto:latxhman@gmail.com">email</a> if you need more words